radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 ### File Manager

-File Manager is available in the RadiantOne Control Panel under **Manage > External Files**.
+File Manager is available in the RadiantOne Control Panel under Manage > External Files.

 RadiantOne does not expose its files through the operating system's user interface.
-Instead, File Manager provides a way to view, search, upload, download, and delete files stored under the `RLI_HOME` directory, as well as to build jar files.
-To open it, click **External Files** in the left navigation under **Manage**.
+Instead, File Manager provides a way to view, search, upload, download, and delete files stored under the `RLI_HOME` directory; create and rename folders inside the custom project; and build jar files.
+To open it, click External Files in the left navigation under Manage.

 The admin who opens File Manager must be assigned to a role that impersonates a role (for example, Directory Administrators or FileManagerAdmin) holding the appropriate vdPrivileges:

 - `file-manager-read` — view files
 - `file-manager-write` — view and manage files

-By default, only the **Directory Administrators** and **FileManagerAdmin** roles have these privileges.
+By default, only the Directory Administrators and FileManagerAdmin roles have these privileges.

 When File Manager opens, it displays `RLI_HOME` as the default location.
 The current path is shown as a breadcrumb above the file list, and the total number of items appears at the bottom of the table.

-> [!note]
 > Files at the `RLI_HOME` level cannot be modified through File Manager.

 ![File Manager Navigation](Media/file-manager-navigation.png)